PHONGdotTech/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+The purpose of using sessions is to keep track of users, primarily through the use of cookies.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+Bcrypt hashes passwords.

 - [ ] What does bcrypt do to slow down attackers?

+Bcrypt slows down attackers by hashing multiple times via salt rounds.

 - [ ] What are the three parts of the JSON Web Token?

+The three parts of a JSON token are the header, the payload, and the signature.

 ## Minimum Viable Product